Anagrams in Python

 Two strings are anagrams of each other if they both contain the same characters and each character is present in each string the same number of times.
 Two ways to check if two strings are anagrams in Python is by using the sorted() function or the collections.Counter() function.

-What is an Anagram in Python?
+What is an Anagram String in Python?

 Other examples of anagrams are:

-One way is by using the sorted built-in function.
+One way to verify anagrams in Python is by using the sorted built-in function.

->>> sorted('elle')
+>>> sorted('earth')

->>> sorted('leel')
+>>> sorted('heart')

-In this specific case we have passed a string to the sorted function (yes, a string is an iterable) and we get back a list of characters.
+In this specific case, we have passed a string to the sorted function (yes, a string is an iterable) and we get back a list of characters.

 Have a look at the output of the sorted function.